sarathn2013/tfs_vpc_peering/README.md

 ```
 You will be using this key pair for launching ec2 instances.

-You also need to update the terraform.tfvars with your aws access keys
+You also need to update the vars.tf.example  with your aws access keys and rename the file to vars.tf